 Tess Wilkes joined the Dreamers Project staff in May 2017.
 She was born and raised in Santa Fe, and was inspired to represent immigrants after serving as an AmeriCorps volunteer through the U.S. Committee for Refugees and Immigrants after college.
 Since graduating from UNM Law School in 2012, Tess has held various public interest legal roles, serving clients from farm workers to survivors of domestic violence throughout the state.
 She is a board member of the New Mexico Community Foundation, and holds a particular interest in upholding the labor and employment rights of immigrants in our community.

 Wes Brockway graduated from the University of Colorado Law School in May 2017.
 He began his professional career as a bilingual elementary school teacher in Denver Public Schools.
-After years of witnessing the often insurmountable obstacles that the immigration system creates for many individuals who seek only the opportunity for a stable and productive life, Wes set out to become a lawyer.
-His purpose is to aid under-served communities and advocate on behalf of those who have been denied basic due process rights because of indigence or immigration status.
+After years of witnessing the often insurmountable obstacles that the immigration system creates, Wes set out to become a lawyer.
 His experience with the CU Immigration and Criminal Defense Clinic, the Marshall-Brennan Constitutional Literacy Project, and his work with the Rocky Mountain Immigrant Advocacy Network, solidified his belief that all people should be empowered with legal information and have a right to meaningful representation.
 He now lives in Santa Fe with his wife, Britta, where they enjoy the arts, the outdoors, and the never-ending quest to find the best green and red chile in New Mexico.

 Sylvia Johnson has helped develop Santa Fe Dreamers Project since its inception as an organization, and officially joined the staff in March 2017.
 She is a filmmaker/photographer who works with organizations to tell compelling visual stories and develop their impact strategies.
 Sylvia has worked for the National Park Service, the Inter-American Culture and Development Foundation, and the Santa Fe Art Institute.
 She is a Fulbright Scholar and has an MFA in Film & Media Arts from American University, and a BA in International Studies from Middlebury.
 Born in Bolivia, Sylvia lived throughout Latin America before coming to the US at the age of 12.